Sam Uffindell is National's candidate for Tauranga byelection

 The byelection, to be held on June 18, comes after Simon Bridges, former National Party leader and MP for Tauranga since 2008, resigned in March.

-The seat is considered a National Party stronghold because the party has held the seat since 2005.
+The seat is considered a National Party stronghold because the party has held it since 2005.

 Campaign manager Todd McClay previously said they wouldn't take anything for granted and would campaign "very hard".